 This soup freezes brilliantly.
 Simply place the cooled soup in a plastic lidded container and put it in the freezer, where it’ll keep for up to 3 months.

 Defrost overnight in the fridge and reheat as above.

 If you like this recipe…

 - 1 onion diced

 - ½ teaspoon cayenne pepper (or dried chilli flakes)

 - 400 g tin chopped tomatoes

 - 200 g dried red lentils

-Add in the garlic, ginger, cumin and cayenne pepper.
-Lower the heat and fry for 1 more minute.
+- Add in the garlic, ginger, cumin and cayenne pepper and fry for 1 more minute.
 Then add in the tinned tomatoes, lentils, water or stock and some salt and pepper.
 Bring to the boil, cover with a lid and then turn down and simmer for 30 minutes until the lentils are really soft.
 Stir occasionally.

-When the soup is ready, squeeze in the juice of 1 lemon and add more water if you think the soup is looking too thick.
+- When the soup is ready, squeeze in the juice of 1 lemon (or to taste) and add more water if you think the soup is looking too thick.